-From the list that follows, complete at least six credits of leadership-related courses that interest you.
+Complete at least six credits of leadership-related courses from across the university that interest you.
 These courses will help you to deepen your knowledge on specific topics such as organizational behavior, ethics, diversity and inclusion, negotiation, conflict resolution, decision making, sustainability, and communications, and to understand the broad contexts in which leaders operate.

 If you use a Tier 3 course for your Tier 1 requirement, keep in mind you will still need to take an additional 6 credits of coursework from the list below to satisfy Tier 3.

 Many courses from across the university can be used to meet the Tier III requirement.
 For the most up-to-date list of course options, please visit the minor Canvas page.